 Ms. Lee served as a member of the Board of Directors of the Asian American Bar Association of New York from 2010 to 2016 and as its President in 2012.
 In 2014, the Council of Urban Professionals recognized Ms. Lee as a Catalyst: Change Agent | Law and in 2015, she was recognized as a Trailblazer by the Korean American Lawyers Association of Greater New York.

-From November 2000 through October 2016 she was an equity partner at Proskauer Rose LLP where she practiced labor and employment law and chaired several practice groups including Employment Law Counseling and Training and Government Regulatory Relations and Affirmative Action.
+From November 2000 through October 2016 she was a partner at Proskauer Rose LLP where she practiced labor and employment law and chaired several practice groups including Employment and Law Counseling and Training and Government Regulatory Relations and Affirmative Action.
 She was associated with the Proskauer firm from October 1993 through October 2000 as an associate.
 While at Proskauer, she had an active litigation career in cases involving the full gamut of federal, state and local employment laws.
 She also litigated cases involving fair housing, civil rights, non-compete, contract and employee benefits disputes.

 While at Proskauer, Katharine was elected to be a Fellow of The College of Labor and Employment Lawyers and consistently honored in various listings such as Best Lawyers in America and New York Super Lawyers.